skuzzle/stringz/README.md

 with values read from a resource bundle using either a globally specified locale or a locale which can optionally be passed to the init method.

-You can now use the externalized Strings:
+You can now easily access the externalized Strings:

 ```java
 public class MyWizard {